diescalo/rst_test/doc/user_doc/xbee_terminology.rst

 Radio module operating modes
 ----------------------------

-The operating mode of an XBee radio module establishes the way a user or any microcontroller attached to the XBee communicates with the module through the Universal Asynchronous Receiver/Transmitter (UART) or serial interface.
+The operating mode of an XBee radio module establishes the way a user, or any microcontroller attached to the XBee, communicates with the module through the Universal Asynchronous Receiver/Transmitter (UART) or serial interface.

 Depending on the firmware and its configuration, the radio modules can work in